Queen's Royal Regiment (West Surrey): Between the wars

 The 1st Battalion spent the inter-war years on garrison duty, both in Britain and overseas.
 The 2nd Battalion took part in the Waziristan campaign of 1919–1920, attempting to pacify the tribal areas during the unrest following the Third Afghan War.
 It was in Palestine during the Insurgency of 1936–1939.

 The 4th and 5th Battalions were both reformed in the Territorial Army, assigned to the 131st (Surrey) Infantry Brigade, alongside the 5th and 6th battalions of the East Surrey Regiment.
 However, in the reorganisation of the Territorial Army's infantry in the late 1930s, the 4th Queen's was transferred to the Royal Artillery and converted into the 63rd (Queen's) Searchlight Regiment.

-The regiment was also reassigned 22nd (County of London) and 24th battalions of the London Regiment, which disbanded in 1938.
+The regiment was also reassigned the 22nd and 24th (County of London) battalions of the London Regiment, which disbanded in 1938.
 These battalions became the 6th (Bermondsey) and 7th (Southwark) battalions of the Queen's Royal Regiment (West Surrey) and joined the 5th Battalion in 131st Brigade.